AdobeDocs/experience-platform.en/help/destinations/api/api-migration-guide-cloud-storage-destinations.md

 +++

->[!TAB New target base connection and target connection connection]
+>[!TAB New target base connection and target connection]

 +++View new [!DNL target base connection] for [!DNL Amazon S3]